-Are you satisfied with how your content is performing?
+Are you satisfied with how your blog content is performing?
 Few content creators will answer “yes” to this, and understandably so.
 At least half of digital content goes unnoticed, and even those articles that do drive some clicks still leave us wanting more.
 There’s no such a thing as too much traffic or too many conversions.

 1. Add a Section Where You Answer Related Questions